Mahale National Park

 Mahale National Park is set on the shores of Lake Tanganyika in Western Tanzania.
 Here the 8,000 ft forested mountain slopes are home to around 800 wild chimpanzees and nine different species of primate.
 These chimpanzees have been habituated to humans through the research of a Japanese team which makes for some great wildlife encounters.

 Lake Tanganyika is the oldest and largest of the Rift Valley Lakes.
 It’s also the world’s second deepest and probably Africa’s least-polluted lake.
 Indeed its clear, fresh waters are bright with endemic cichlid fish.
-Here you will find Greystoke Mahale camp…
+Here you will find two superb camps: Greystoke Mahale and Mbali Mbali Mahale.

 Also on Lake Tanganyika is Gombe Stream National Park, famous for the work of Jane Goodall’s chimpanzee research team.
 At 52 sq km, Gombe Stream is Tanzania’s smallest national park.
-Enjoy chimpanzee tracking, hiking, swimming and snorkelling and visit the site of Henry Stanley’s famous “Dr Livingstone, I presume” meeting at Ujiji near Kigoma.
+From Mbali Mbali Gombe, guests can enjoy chimpanzee tracking, hiking, swimming and snorkelling and visit the site of Henry Stanley’s famous “Dr Livingstone, I presume” meeting at Ujiji near Kigoma.

 Katavi National Park